If you connect the midpoints of the sides of any quadrilateral, the resulting quadrilateral is always a parallelogram.

 Since PQ and SR are both parallel to a third line (AC) they are parallel to each other, and we have a quadrilateral (PQRS) with two opposite sides that are parallel and equal, so it is a parallelogram.

 We could have also done this by drawing the second diagonal DB, and used the two triangles ΔADB and ΔCDB instead.

-Proof: connecting the midpoints of quadrilateral creates a parallelogram
+This is how you show that connecting the midpoints of quadrilateral creates a parallelogram:

 (1) AP=PB //Given

 (2) BQ=QC //Given